nhphillips5/DND_Monsters/README.md

 # DND_Monsters
 Predicting a Monsters Challenge Rating

-1. Pose a prediction question that can be answered with data and a machine learning model

 As a full fledged nerd, not only am I fluent in code, but also in Dungeons and Dragons (or DnD as all the "cool" kids say).
 I've played the game since I was a young child of 5.
 I always loved looking through the pictures of the fiend